rawluck/MyBlog/content/posts/2020-05-14---You-are-your-biggest-hurdle.md

 - Whenever they criticize it will be upsetting because they are pointing out flaws, but it should make you sit and wallow in your misery

-- Try some of the advices out see if they work if they don', they are probably not worth taking advice from.
+- Try some of the advices out see if they work if they don't, they are probably not worth taking advice from.

 Once you do it a few times you will realize the biggest problem stopping you from doing great things is you.